manifesting-ba/google-ads/README.md

   - **Ensure a seamless cross-device journey**.
 Mobile clickers should easily continue on desktop (e.g., via email remarketing, retargeting, or logged-in user flows).

 # Assumptions and Caveats
+- **Synthetic dataset:** This project is based on a synthetic dataset designed to simulate realistic campaign performance.
+While the trends and insights are valid for analysis practice, they may not fully reflect actual market behavior.
+- **Time trends:** Seasonal effects (end-of-year audience fatigue) are assumed based on observed patterns but not directly verified by external market factors.
+- **Close differences:** In some metrics such as weekday ROAS, keyword CTR, device ROAS, device CTR, the differences between groups are minimal, so conclusions should be interpreted cautiously.